-The above documents put the case of the restoretion of Fort Astoria in too clear a light to require further observation.
+The above documents put the case of the restor1 on of Fort Astoria in too clear a light to require further observation.
 The case, then, of Great Britain, in respect to the country west of the Rocky Mountains, is shortly this:

-Admitting that the United States had acquired all the rights which Spain possessed up to the treaty of Florida, either in virtue of discovery or, as is pretended, in right of Louisiana, Great Britain maintains that the nature and extent of those rights, as well as of the rights of Great Britain, are fixed and defined by the convention of Nootka; that these rights are equal for both parties; and that, in succeeding to the rights of Spain, under that convention, the United States must also have succeeded to the obligations which it imposed.
+Admitting that the United States had acquired all the rights which Spain possessed up to the treaty of Florida, either in virtue of discovery or, as is pretended, in right of Louisiana, Great Britain maintains that the nature and extent of those rights, as well as of the rights of Great Britain, are fixed and defined by the convention of Nootka; that these rights are equal for both parties; and that, in succeeding to the rights ericans d trans-British old it of l, about l subsecompaof their ut with , and in he good ie most 818 the tored to ent any eat Bri-Washto Mr. lespatch osed to ion as it are not of the ence of nich the ar, you eat Bribe conn it was the fort ost, the ent, sigaddressof Spain, under that convention, the United States must also have succeeded to the obligations which it imposed.